-Anyways, the correct answer (with explanations) is found at the bottom of each question (simply click beneath it to reveal the answers).
+The correct answer (with explanations) is found at the bottom of each question (simply click on the questions to reveal the answers).
 The topics are mixed up in random order to make sure you can dig up information at the back of your mind.
 Remember, don’t cheat!

 Out of these four, clarity and color describe the diamond’s material properties.
 Cut describes the quality of work that a diamond cutter had put into polishing the stone and carat represents the metric weight of the diamond (a carat equals two hundred milligrams).